Pratik-RC/CSE540_Fall25_Project-Group-9/README.md

 - Journey logs (history trail)

 #### Future Enhancements

-- Add frontend UI to scan QR codes and fetch on-chain history (real-time verification)
-- Integrate IPFS for storing certificates and test reports with on-chain hashes
 - Extend to a multi-product batching system with batch IDs, aggregated tracking, and batch-level state transitions